 Like almost every other device we use, the hospital wristband and staff badge can now be a lot smarter.
 The IoT (internet of things) allows various devices to connect to each other and exchange meaningful information.
-In the case of real-time location services, this data includes tracking information and key bits of metadata that will give meaning to those locations.
+In the case of real-time location services in healthcare, this data includes tracking information and key bits of metadata that will give meaning to those locations.

 Let's take a look at some of the ways that hospitals and medical centers can use this technology to improve their ED triage process, whether it is during a mass casualty event, global pandemic, or simply day to day operations.

 Real-time location tracking allows staff to immediately locate those patients, which can be especially important if the patient were to fall, have a medical emergency, or test positive for a virus.
 Tracking patients in this way also allows you to keep them out of restricted areas that may be dangerous to them or isolated if needed.

 Location data is key to fulfilling the central mission of triage operations—prioritizing.
 When every minute counts, wasting that time on locating patients defeats the purpose.
 With real-time tracking, it’s far easier to separate urgent cases from those assigned a lower priority and then to locate everyone as their time for treatment comes.